Culture by the Yard

 Our tissue box covers are typically made as part of a set… parent/child, husband/wife, etc. When reaching for a tissue when sick or sad, we feel that there’s a soothing connection to a loved one through the counterpart in the set.

-More fabrics on our radar:
+More beautiful fabrics on our radar:

 Village values logo with slogan: Our World, Our Heart.